 “When I think Trump’s right, I’ll support him.
 When I don’t, I won’t,” said Heller, drawing boos from the crowd.

-One speaker charged that Heller has backed every Trump appointee including Scott Pruitt, the former Kansas governor who sued the EPA 14 times but is now head of that agency.
+One speaker charged that Heller has backed every Trump appointee including Scott Pruitt, the former Oklahoma attorney general who sued the EPA 14 times but is now head of that agency.

 Another accused Heller of giving “fuzzy answers,” to questions including on efforts to defund Planned Parenthood.